History of Odisha: Early Portuguese and British trade

 The Portuguese were the first Europeans to build factories in Odisha.
-They had a settlement in Pipili in Puri district.
-The British had established a settlement in Hariharpur (modern-day Jagatsinghpur), with the permission of the Mughal administrator, as early as 1633 to trade cotton goods.
+They had their first settlement in Pipli, Baleswar district.
+The British had established their first settlement in Hariharpur (modern-day Jagatsinghpur), with the permission of the Mughal Badshah Shah Jahan, as early as 1633 to trade cotton goods.
 But it could not be maintain long because of the harsh climate, and Portuguese and Aracanese pirates.
 In 1765, Lord Clive acquired the diwani of Bengal, Bihar and Odisha from titular Mughal emperor, Shah Alam II.
 But, only the Midnapore district was meant by Odisha, as rest of it had passed on to the Marathas.
 Lord Clive had tried to negotiate the acquisition of Odisha from the Marathas.
 His successor, Warren Hastings, had also tried negotiating with the Marathas.

 Princely States of Odisha and British administration

 Ruins of Barabati fort in Cuttack.